tuura/graph-algorithms/README.md

 Total number of reachable pairs of vertices: 2648756 Total distance between reachable pairs of vertices: 6759254
 Diameter: 5
-Accumulated radius: 6492
+Accumulated eccentricity: 6492
 Runtime (microseconds): 205514
 ```
-Here the _accumulated radius_ is the sum of maximum distances from each node.
+Here the _accumulated eccentricity_ is the sum of maximum distances from each node.